Journée Georges de Rham

 The Journée Georges de Rham has been introduced in 1991 by the Troisième Cycle Romand de mathématiques.
 Since then, it is organized each year during the Spring semester by the mathematics departments of EPFL and of the University of Geneva, and it features two speakers of international fame.
 The Journée de Rham aims at presenting current developments in mathematics, as well as at stimulating interactions amongst researchers in mathematics and related fields.

-The next Journée Goerges de Rham took place on Wednesday 7 June 2023, on the EPFL Campus.
-I
+The 2023 Journée Georges de Rham took place on Wednesday 7 June 2023, on the EPFL Campus.

 Speakers at previous Georges de Rham's editions